deceptionlogic/splunk_ta_deceptionlogic/README.md

 __**NOTE:__ If you change the index name, make sure you update `default/inputs.conf` to reflect the new index name, e.g. `index = <new index name >`

-__**NOTE:__ If you modify any files in the `default` folder, please create the copy of the file in local directory and change it in local directory.
-After completing changes, restart the Splunk process.

 ## Viewing data in Splunk

 index="deceptionlogic" sourcetype="deceptionlogic_alerts"